genepattern/OutSplice/docs/v1/index.md

 - **offsets value**<span style="color: red;">*</span>
     - The normalized junction expression threshold.
 Uses 0.00001 by default.
 - **correction setting**<span style="color: red;">*</span>
     - The correction value to be used for p-value adjustment during Fisher analyses.
 Uses 'fdr' by default.
-Allowed values are fdr, holm, hochberg, hommel, bonferonni, BH, BY.
+Allowed values are fdr, holm, hochberg, hommel, bonferonni, BY.
 - **p value**<span style="color: red;">*</span>
     - The significance threshold to use during Fisher analyses.
 Uses 0.05 by default.